L-VinayKumar/COVID-19-Data-Visualization/README.md

     4. Installation
     5. Data Visualization
     6. Conclusion

 ### Objective:
- Visualization of people affected by COVID-19 worldwide in jupyter notebook
+ Visualization of people affected by COVID-19 worldwide

  * Confirmed tested cases of Coronavirus infection
+ * TreeMap Representation of Data
+ * Pie Chart Representation of stats of worst affected countries
  * Representation of Population to Tests Done Ratio
  * The number of people who have reportedly recovered from it
- * Top 20 countries that are Severely affected by corona
+ * Top 20 countries that are Severely affected/TotalConfirmed/TotalDeaths/TotalActive/TotalRecoveries by corona

 ## Installation